Malugre/Nox-Discord-Theme/README.md

 ### *A dark theme for both Discord web and Discord Windows app.*

 ##### For the web version (with Stylish):
-> * Install Stylish extension to browser
+> * Install Stylish extension to browser:  **[Chrome](https://chrome.google.com/webstore/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe "Stylish on Chrome web store") / [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/stylish/ "Stylish on Mozilla Add-ons")**
 > * Navigate to the Stylish version of the theme
 > * Click on the `Raw` button
 > * `CTRL`+`A` then `CTRL`+`C` or copy all